 Free and open to the public

-No registration necessary
+No registration required

-First come, first served seating
+First come, first seated

 Photo ID required for entry